Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-A comma separated list of allowed domains for `Access-Control-Allow-Origin` header.
+A comma-separated list of allowed domains for `Access-Control-Allow-Origin` header.
 This can be used to resolve CORS issues in custom networking environments.